Motivating Yourself with Self-Compassion: Learning Healthy Motivation Practices

 Getty / Maskot

 One principle of self-compassion is that failure isn’t a character flaw and can instead be a teacher.
-Research also finds that when people take an accepting, compassionate approach to personal failure, they may feel more motivated to improve themselves.
+Research also finds that when people practice self acceptance by taking an accepting, compassionate approach to personal failure, they may feel more motivated to improve themselves.
 In a 2012 study, researchers theorized that self-compassion provides a safe, nonjudgmental context for individuals to reflect on unwanted personal traits and strive to improve them in real life.

-Five ways to find success after failure: Self-compassion as motivation
+Five ways to find success after failure: Motivating yourself with self-compassion

-For many people, it’s easy to show acts of kindness to loved ones, but extending the same type of kindness to themselves may prove difficult.
+For many people, it’s easy to show acts of kindness to loved ones, but extending the same type of kindness to themselves may prove difficult for most people.
+World Kindness Day can be a great time to begin extending kindness to yourself and others.

 Self-kindness takes many forms, and there’s no one way to prioritize it in your life.
 In stressful moments, some people might place a gentle hand over their hearts or take a mindful break to enjoy a cup of coffee or a favorite song.
 These small acts of kindness are opportunities for self-care, and they activate the calming effect of oxytocin, often called the “love hormone,” which is responsible for bonding.

 In the immediate aftermath of a failure or setback, you might feel inadequate or self-critical.
-It’s common to feel a combination of frustration, anger, contempt, and other challenging emotions.
+It’s common to feel a combination of frustration, anger, contempt, and other challenging or negative emotions.

 Many people experience these moments, and while you might find solidarity in shared humanity, it may not always make these moments easier.
 To prepare for a challenging day, consider developing a personalized set of compassionate words, or mantras, to use while stressed.
 Possible phrases may include: